CodingCatDev/amplify-jamstack-cloudinary-video/tutorial/Amplify your JAMStack with Video 9e43c4db9f0e4d91b8e0e6cb4e493c8a.md

 Amplify.configure(awsExports);
 ```

-Thats it now your app is ready to call Amplify (and inherently the AWS SDK).
+That's it now your app is ready to call Amplify (and inherently the AWS SDK).

 ### Adding our Data Layer